berkmancenter/cwb_frontend/README.md

 You can add files to the work queue by toggling their checkboxes on and then clicking the "Add to Work Queue" button.
 To view the work queue simply click the "Work Queue" folder in the top left corner.

 Note: the work queue is tied to your current tagging session only (unlike tags and stars).
 If you leave and come back the work queue will be empty.

-**Selecting Files From Multiple Folders**

-If you select files from multiple folders before clicking one of the buttons in the bottom toolbar, you'll be presented with the option to perform that action against *all* of the selected files or only against the selected files within the current folder.

 #### Image Previews